pbs-assess/pacea/README.md

 ## Funding

-This work is funded by a Competitive Science Research Fund grant.
+This work is funded by a Competitive Science Research Fund grant from Fisheries and Oceans Canada.